Ash515/Ash515/README.md

 ### Hi there 👋
+"𝐀 𝐑𝐞𝐧𝐚𝐢𝐬𝐬𝐚𝐧𝐜𝐞 𝐒𝐨𝐮𝐥" 🌟<br>
-Ashwin is a young tech fellow having a good demonstrated work experience on tech domain like 𝐅𝐮𝐥𝐥 𝐒𝐭𝐚𝐜𝐤 𝐏𝐲𝐭𝐡𝐨𝐧 𝐃𝐞𝐯𝐞𝐥𝐨𝐩𝐦𝐞𝐧𝐭 and 𝐅𝐮𝐥𝐥 𝐒𝐭𝐚𝐜𝐤 𝐉𝐚𝐯𝐚𝐒𝐜𝐫𝐢𝐩𝐭 𝐃𝐞𝐯𝐞𝐥𝐨𝐩𝐦𝐞𝐧𝐭.
-In non-technical background, he's having hands-on experience in 𝐃𝐢𝐠𝐢𝐭𝐚𝐥 𝐌𝐚𝐫𝐤𝐞𝐭𝐢𝐧𝐠. "𝐀 𝐑𝐞𝐧𝐚𝐢𝐬𝐬𝐚𝐧𝐜𝐞 𝐒𝐨𝐮𝐥" he always has a keen interest to learn something new every day.
+Ashwin is a young tech fellow having a good demonstrated work experience on tech domain like DevOps and Full Stack Python and JavaScript Development and In non-technical background, he's having hands-on experience in Digital Marketing.
+He always has a keen interest to learn something new every day.
 A good dedicated developer always maintain his time management properly.
 He had a flair for problem-solving, Analytics, leadership quality and good Content Writing Skills.
 <br>
 <p align="center">
  <img src="https://komarev.com/ghpvc/?username=Ash515" alt="harshcsper" />